jxpettigrew/jxpettigrew.github.io/_posts/2024-12-09-nand2tetrispart1.markdown

 Mux4Way16(a=e, b=f, c=g, d=h, sel=sel[0..1], out=temp2);
 Mux16(a=temp1, b=temp2, sel=sel[2], out=out);
 ```
-The 8-way multiplexer gate extends the logic of the 4-way mux gate, with two 4-way gates taking the place of the first two 2-way gates in the Mux4Way16 implementation above, each using the two least significant bits (sel[0..1]) of the selector to determine its output.
+The 8-way multiplexer gate extends the logic of the 4-way Mux gate, with two 4-way gates taking the place of the first two 2-way gates in the Mux4Way16 implementation above, each using the two least significant bits (sel[0..1]) of the selector to determine its output.
 A Mux16 gate then uses the most significant bit (sel[2]) of the 3-bit selector to select the correct value.

 ### DMux4Way
 ```Boolean